Carnival in Belgium is steeped in history and folklore, with several celebrations dating more than 500 years, such as the Binche Carnival.

 You’ll find a range of quirky carnival costumes and characters, typically at Malmedy, including:

-Pierrots: dressed in costumes (sometimes white or pastel colours) with large pointed hats, a white collar and black buttons.
+Pierrots: dressed in costumes (sometimes white or pastel colors) with large pointed hats, a white collar and black buttons.
 The pièrot typically hands out oranges or nuts.
 In Malmedy, when the pierrots‘ stash runs out, they fall onto the ground and children drag them back to their stocked cart singing: “Pove Pièrot qui n’a pus dès djèyes!”
 (Poor Pièrot has no more nuts!)

 Peasants: blue and white clad, with ostrich feather hats.